The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 - Take your pick from a handful of hikes - Rattlesnake Canyon and Inspiration Point are two popular options.

-- Spend some time at the beach - I loved Butterly beach.
+- Spend some time at the beach - I love Butterly Beach.

 - Drive around Montecito.